Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 66.249.66.1 - - [10/Mar/2026:08:14:22 +0000] "GET /privacy-analytics/ HTTP/1.1" 200 18342 "-" "Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)"

-• Timestamp — when the request happened.
+• Timestamp — when it happened.

-• Status code — the response (200 OK, 301 redirect, 404 not found, 500 error).
+• Status code — the response: 200 OK, 301 redirect, 404 not found, 500 server error.

 • Bytes sent — response size.
+Unusual spikes sometimes point to configuration problems.

 Why Logs Beat JavaScript Analytics for Crawl Questions